secure-device-onboard/supply-chain-tools/README.md

 ## Configuring OnDie ECDSA

 Set the following Java properties in your servlet container.
 In typical environments, only sdo.ondiecache.cachedir and sdo.ondiecache.autoupdate are used.
+The cachedir is used to store CRL and cert files and can be populated by either setting autoupdate to true or by running the provided script (onDieCache.py) to load the directory with the files from the cloud.
+If autoupdate is set to true the owner application will load the cache upon startup.
+However, if operating in OnPrem mode then this is not possible so the script should be used.
+To run the script, python must be installed.
+Invoke as follows: python onDieCache.py CACHEDIR where CACHEDIR = target location to store CRL and cert files.
+Typically, this will match the value of sdo.ondiecache.cachedir.
+However, it is also possible to run the script on a different host and then copy the downloaded files into sdo.ondiecache.cachedir.
+The exact setup will vary depending on the runtime environment and user needs.

 - <code>sdo.ondiecache.cachedir</code>